NeuralCoder3/transpilation/ReadMe.md

 [add from folder]

 #### Translation Validation
+Translation Validation is a special subfield that focuses on automated equivalence checks of programs before and after optimizations.

 - [End-to-End Translation Validation for the Halide Langauge](https://hal.inria.fr/hal-03653857/document)
 - [Alive2: Bounded Translation Validation for LLVM](https://dl.acm.org/doi/pdf/10.1145/3453483.3454030)
 - [Counterexample-Guided Correlation Algorithm for Translation Validation](https://shubhani.compiler.ai/pubs/oopsla20.pdf)

 #### Program Translation
+Automated program translations like superoptimizers have to guarantee program equivalence (usually in one language).
+Superoptimizers are often restricted to loop-free short code segments.

 - [Suoper: A Synthesizing Superoptimizer](https://arxiv.org/abs/1711.04422)

 [add from folder]

 ### Synthesis
+The target program has to be synthesized from the original program.
+The programs need to be equivalent and can be quite complex involving complicated control flow.
+However, the synthesis has a clear guideline as the shape of the original program can be used and the semantics of the result is fully defined.

 - [CounterExample-Guided Inductive Synthesis (CEGIS)](https://www-cs.stanford.edu/~preiner/publications/2017/PreinerNiemetzBiere-TACAS17.pdf)
 - [Synthesis of Loop-free Programs](https://dl.acm.org/doi/pdf/10.1145/1993316.1993506)
 - [Program Synthesis](https://www.nowpublishers.com/article/Details/PGL-010)